Victoriaxyan/machine-churning/README.md

+#What are the answers we are trying to find?
+We will predict weekly ILINet levels for season 2018-2019 at national and state level.
+This will help us get answers to the following questions:

+1. Season onset: For 2018 -2019, what would be the first week when ILInet would be above baseline and will remain there for at least two more weeks?
+We will find the season onset at national level and also the season onset for the states that have been historically most affected by flu?

+2. Peak week: For 2018- 2019, which week had the highest ILINet during the whole season at the national level?
+Is there a possiblity to have more than one peak week in a given season.

+3. Peak intensity: What is the highest value that ILINet  will reach during the season at national level and for key states?

+By marrying these results into our EDA of the CDC data, we will be able to offer some exciting insights. e.g.  New York is going to be affected majorly by flu.
+The season onset will be week xx and the predicted ILINet for the entire season is xx.
+We are aware that age group xx gets affected the most in NY.
+Additionally, our analysis shows that virus xx affects NY the most.
+Precautionary measures should be taken accordingly.

+Some interesting visualizations:
+-Comparing season onsets and peak intensities state wise

 #Some thoughts for the visualization
 - Part 1: look at the time plot of the weekly total reported ILI from 2010-2018